SmallCoder13/aseprite/README.md

-This Git makes aseprite easier to install!
+This repo makes aseprite easier to install!

 To install aseprite, run the following code: